raphapr/rdo-packstack-installation/README.md

 # ssh-copy-id compute01
 </pre>

-# 3. Instalando e executando o Packstack
+# 3. Instaling and executing Packstack

-## 3.1 Repositórios
+## 3.1 Repositories

-Atualize os pacotes atuais do sistema:
+Update the current packages on the system:
 <pre>
 # sudo yum update -y
 </pre>

-Configure os repositórios RDO:
+Configure the RDO repositories
 <pre>
 # sudo yum install -y https://rdo.fedorapeople.org/rdo-release.rpm
 </pre>

-Instale o instalador Packstack:
+Install the Packstack installer:
 <pre>
 # sudo yum install -y openstack-packstack
 </pre>

-## 3.2 Executando o instalador packstack
+## 3.2 Executing the packstack installer

-Gere um _answers file_ contendo todas as configurações necessárias para a instalação do ambiente OpenStack:
+Generate an _answers file_ with all the needed configurations for the installation of OpenStack environment:

 <pre>
 # packstack --gen-answer-file=packstack-answers-LCCV.txt
 </pre>

-Para essa instalação, nosso arquivo _answer files_ difere do padrão pelas linhas abaixo:
+For this installation, our file  _answer files_ differs from the default by these lines ahead:

 <pre>
 CONFIG_CINDER_INSTALL=n